 The worry of what others think of you can lead to feelings of insecurity and fear.
-Social anxiety is common and can be a minor annoyance or when more severe, lead to panic attacks.
-The panic attacks can lead to more anxiety because of the fear of the judgement of having panic attacks.
+Social anxiety is common and can be a minor annoyance or, when more severe, lead to panic attacks.
+Panic attacks can lead to more anxiety because of the fear of the judgement of having panic attacks.
 When people feel like they are weird, abnormal or not enough, the tension gets stronger.
 Here are some things to consider:

 1. Everyone judges everyone.

 The human brain loves to categorize and make connections.
 When you first meet someone, you are looking at them, categorizing them, making mental connections to memories which all lead to a judgement.
 The judgement is to keep you safe from getting harmed.
 For example, you meet someone who looks like the ex that cheated on you.
 Your brain might make a connection that says, “stay away from this person.”
 Sometimes people might not like you because of your ethnicity, religion, culture, or because you remind them of someone else.
 Not everyone is going to like you; that is normal and ok.